pabma/MuSe-FuTa/README.md

       - --hvalves .- Will include the different heart valves (mitral, tricuspid, aortic and pulmonary) into the mixed image.
 It is important to set this option to simulate the heartbeat later on.
    - Enjoy some time doing anything else while the software is fusing/assembling the segmented images.

 This will create a directory called 'mix', where the fused/assembled images will be put, ready to be used in the postprocessing.
-And, right now, several images with the valves rotated by a certain degree
+And, right now, several images with the valves rotated by a certain degree into your main directory.